Trifluoperazine

 What is the drug trifluoperazine used for?

-Trifluoperazine is used primarily to treat schizophrenia and to manage symptoms of anxiety.
+Trifluoperazine is used primarily to treat schizophrenia and is also sometimes used to manage severe anxiety.
 It belongs to a class of medications known as typical antipsychotics.

 Yes, trifluoperazine is still used in clinical practice.
 It is primarily prescribed for the treatment of schizophrenia and for the short-term management of anxiety.
 However, its use may vary based on regional medical guidelines and availability.